 Why should I choose NDSU for engineering?

-NDSU offers a wide variety of academic programs in engineering: 6 departments to choose from within the College of Engineering that encourages collaboration across disciplines which allows for multidisciplinary study and research options.
+We offer a wide variety of academic programs in engineering, 6 departments and 9 accredited degrees, which encourages collaboration across disciplines and allows for multidisciplinary study and research options.

 Campus size: NDSU’s campus is not so big that you end up being just another number in a crowd.
 Many students comment about how much they appreciate the size of campus.
 They value the small campus feel along with the activities and amenities of a much larger campus.